Pythaïs: The rituals

-The exact rituals which took place are mostly unknown to us.
+The exact rituals which took place are mostly unknown.
 It seems, however, that upon the arrival of the procession to Delphi the participants offered presents to the god, including a tripod.
 Then a ritual cleansing took place, which was accomplished with the use of fire, which the Athenians took them back to their city by means of a torch.
 An effort was made to identify the rituals with historic and mythological events, such as the killing of Python, paralleled to the defeat of the Gauls in the 3rd century B.C.